ephcoding/ephraimsmithdev/posts/tornado-action-log-1.md

 ---
-title: "REACT SPA: Tornado Action"
+title: 'REACT SPA: Tornado Action'
-subtitle: "Log 1: getting off the ground"
+subtitle: 'Log 1: getting off the ground'
-date: "September 19, 2021"
+date: 'September 20, 2021'
-author: "Ephraim Smith"
+author: 'Ephraim Smith'
-keywords: "tornado severe weather historical weather heatmap google maps"
+keywords: 'tornado, severe weather, historical weather, heatmap, google maps'
-description: ""
+description: ''
 ---

 ### WHAT AM I DONG

 Like a lot of devs, I have a boneyard full of unfinished apps.
 Those projects you start with the intention of finishing over the weekend.
-But, inevitabley you find yourself in the repo settings with your tail between your legs changing the visibility to 'private'.
+But, eventually you find yourself in the repo settings with your tail between your legs changing the visibility to 'private'.

-To get better results moving forward, I needed a way to hold myself accountable.
-The whole 'learning in public' thing is becoming pretty common so I figured there must be something to it.
-What better way to incentivise completing a project than by telling everyone in internetland that's what you're going to do?
+To get better results, I need a better way of holding myself accountable.
+The whole 'learning in public' thing is becoming pretty common so there's gotta be something to it.
+Let's give that a shot.

+Here's my plan.
+All two steps.

-1. Instead of building a bunch of throw-away apps for the sake of practice, build and maintain a couple BIG ones so I can focus on the tech. (and maybe generate some income)
+1. Only build and maintain a couple BIG apps.
+This way I can focus on the tech instead of having to come up with new 'practice project' ideas.
+Decision fatigue and analysis paralysis are real.
+So, let's take them out of the equation.

-2. Build them where everyone can see to increase the speed of the feedback loop. ie. exploit how much people love pointing out other's mistakes;)
+2. Build them where a lot of eyes can see them.
+This speeds up the feedback loop.
+People love to argue and point out other people's 'mistakes'.
+Time to exploit that.

-So here we go..

 ### WHY TORNADOES?

 I'm not secretly trying to become a meteorologist.
 Fuck, I had to Google how to spell it.
 Tornadoes are cool though.
 And over the last couple years I noticed that government agencies have tons of free, open-source datasets.

-The gameplan for Tornado Action is to focus on visuals and the UI.
-Maps, charts, alerts, modals, etc.

 ### V1 FEATURES

-When I first came up with the idea for Tornado Action, my initial plan was to just 'consume and display some API data'.
-Let's just say it got away from me in a hurry.
-Here's what I'm thinking so far:
+Here's my initial list of features:

 #### | Search Functionality

-- users can search for past tornado events by day, week, or month
+- a user can search for past tornado events by day, week, or month
-- user can filter tornado event results by intensity based on a tornado's MAX_SHEAR value
+- a user can filter tornado event results by intensity based on a tornado's MAX_SHEAR value (I'll get into the data in later posts)

 #### | Data Visualization

-- users can choose to see the individual locations of tornadoes or plotted as a Google Maps heatmap or marker map.
+- users can choose to see tornado locations as markers or their geographical concentration via heatmap
-- users can see month over month or year over year tornado events on a bar graph using Chart.js
+- users can see month over month or year over year tornado events on a bar graph

 <figure>
   <img class='post-img' alt='Tornado Action heatmap' src='/images/posts/20210918__heatmap-screenshot.png'/>